top of page

 Experience

-While I hate the somewhat pretentious expression, this game really was 'an experience'.
-I have a habit of playing games while listen to audiobooks or writing blog posts.
-I'm a multi-tasker.
+While I hate the somewhat pretentious expression, this game was ‘an experience’.
+I have a habit of playing games while listening to audiobooks or writing blog posts.
+I’m a multi-tasker.

 This is the first game in a long time I just got lost in.
 I loved the music and watching the story develop.
-I didn't want to run through it, I was really happy to wander around and just watch the art unfold with every new memory.
+I loved wandering around and watching the art unfold with every new memory, rather than just running through it.

-I would massively recommend this game for anyone after a mystery, or just a very new kind of game experience.
+I would massively recommend this game for anyone after a mystery, or just a fresh kind of game experience.